 - ID.
 Some races require an ID at check-in.
 To be safe, make sure you have yours along.

-- Water.
+- Water / Hydration.
 Always have some water.
 You never know how long you will be waiting for your heat to begin, and you do not want to be dehydrated.
+If you trained with gatorade or another sport drink, bring that as well.

 - Nutrition.
-This is race and racer-specific, but we always like to carry some cliff bars and bananas in our bag, just to be safe.
-We’re not tellingyou what to eat in this article, we’re just saying don’t forget it.
+This is race and racer-specific, but we always like to carry some cliff bars and bananas in our bag, just to be safe (ideally, something you have already used during your training).
+Maybe you like gel shots, make sure you bring a few.
+We are also becoming big fans of sport drink powders and capsules that mix with your water, to create a sport-specific drink.
+We’re not telling you what to eat in this article, we’re just saying don’t forget it.

 - Your race packet, if check-in was the day before the race.
 If you are to check-in on the race morning, disregard this one.